instnt-inc/instnt-js/README.md

   </body>
 </html>
 ```
 In the above snippet you may create your own form ID or use the one above as a quick example.
 The data is passed into the sandbox environment ready for pre-provisioned customers to be passed through for validation testing; this may be changed by editing the const serviceUrl field and entering api.instnt.org to send it to the live environment.

 ## Building and Submitting Custom Forms using JavaScript SDK

-1. Insert Instnt Code snippet with `hide_form_fields` query string parameter set to `true`
+1. Insert the prior Instnt Code snippet with the `hide_form_fields` query string parameter set to `true`

 ```jsx

     <div class="insnt-form-container" style="text-align: center">
       <div id="instnt-form-generator" class="container"></div>
       <script src="https://ajax.googleapis.com/ajax/libs/jquery/3.3.1/jquery.min.js"></script>